drstewart11/TMBModels/README.md

-# R script to run various length-at-age models using Template Model Builder (TMB)
+# Template Model Builder (TMB) Fish Growth Functions
+Models include von Bertalanffy growth model, Gompertz growth model, logistic growth model, and the Richards growth model Each script generates the likelihood profiles for each parameter.
+Data can be generated from AgeGrowthSimMods